 Image by Jeremy Richards Getty Images

-This elaborate tomb was constructed by Mohammed Ali Shah (who is buried here, alongside his mother) in 1832.
+This elaborate black-and-white tomb was constructed in 1832 by the third king of Oudh, Mohammed Ali Shah (who is buried here, alongside his mother).
 Adorned with calligraphy, it has a serene and intimate atmosphere.
-Mohammed’s silver throne and red crown can be seen here, as well as countless chandeliers and some brightly decorated tazia.
+Mohammed’s silver throne and red crown can be seen here, as well as countless chintzy chandeliers and some brightly decorated tazia.

 In the garden is a water tank and two replicas of the Taj Mahal that are the tombs of Mohammed Ali Shah’s daughter and her husband.
 A traditional hammam is off to one side.

-The 67m red-brick clock tower, the tallest in India, was built in the 1880s.
-Nearby is the Hussainabad Picture Gallery, a striking red-brick baradari (pavilion) built in 1842 that was once a royal summer house.
-It overlooks an artificial lake and houses portraits of the nawabs.
+The nearby 67m red-brick clock tower, the tallest in India, was built in the 1880s.
+Next to it the Hussainabad Picture Gallery, a run-down red-brick baradari (pavilion) built in 1842 that was once a royal summer house.
+It overlooks an octagonal stepped talab (water tank) and houses portraits of Oudh's former nawabs.